summa-tx/relays/golang/dashboard/README.md

 $ make init
 ```

-5. Run the REST routes `rest-server`.
+1. In another terminal window, run the REST routes `rest-server`.
 This will make the relay application routes available on `http://localhost:1317`.
-In another terminal window:

 ```bash
 $ relaycli rest-server --chain-id relay